Policies

 Scope & Purpose

 This policy applies to all records created, received and maintained by the staff and employees of the Paul Mellon Centre in the course of their work.
+This includes records created in relation to research projects funded by the Centre and headed by Paul Mellon Centre staff.

 This includes individuals contracted on a freelance basis (including photographers employed to take images for publications, archive cataloguers, researchers etc.), Yale-in-London teaching staff, Paul Mellon Centre fellows, and individuals contracted to work on special projects.